Smit-create/Smit-create.github.io/docs/intro.md

 I'm **Smit Lunagariya**, a Software Engineer currently working at **Google**.
 I have done my bachelor's and master's in **Mathematics and Computing Engineering** from [Indian Institute of Technology (BHU)](https://iitbhu.ac.in/).

-My exhilarating journey in the realm of software engineering commenced when I clinched a  spot in the Google Summer of Code program back in 2020.
+My journey of software engineering commenced when I clinched a spot in the Google Summer of Code program back in 2020.
 Since then, there's been no looking back!
 I was instantly captured by the captivating world of open source, and I've been contributing to an array of groundbreaking projects such as [SymPy](https://www.sympy.org/en/index.html), [SciPy](https://scipy.org/), [LPython](https://github.com/lcompilers/lpython), [LFortran](https://lfortran.org/), [QuantEcon](https://quantecon.org/),